CharlesAMoss/epic_ToDo_mySQL/README.md

-Copyright (c) 2015 Charles A Moss & Tim White
+Copyright (c) 2015 Charles A Moss & Tim White & Casey Heitz

 This software is licensed under the MIT license.